ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 }
 ```

+In js-ipfs there is a restriction when importing that disallows multiple root directories.
+This change would remove this restriction since there will always be a common root.

 #### 1.3 Remove `pin` option

 If users actually want to pin the data _as well_ they should use the pinning API after importing.
+Users may wish to do this in order to ensure the original files are retained by their node in the case where the imported files are changed.

 #### 1.4 Remove `wrap-with-directory` option

 Every import will effectively be "wrapped" in a directory so this option is no longer required.

+### 2. Rename `get` to `export`

+Renaming to `export` will more accurately describe the intention of the method.

-### 2. Remove `cat`
+### 3. Remove `cat`

-For people for which cat means 🐈, the API method will be named `read`, which is the more obvious opposite to `write` anyway.
-It will also be streaming by default.
+For the people to whom cat means 🐈, the API method is removed and `read` used instead, which is the more obvious opposite to `write` anyway and supports IPFS paths.

-### 3. Hoist all methods in the `files` namespace to the root level
+### 4. Hoist all methods in the `files` namespace to the root level

 Methods that are integral for interacting with the InterPlanetary File System will reside on the root namespace.
 The reasoning is that these commands are important and will be used often so need to be given priority and ease of access over other APIs that IPFS exposes.
 It will more effectively advertise what the IPFS core functionality is to aid onboarding and understanding of IPFS in general.